Quick Summary

 Understand that NH 44 strategically connects the north to the south of the country.
 The highway bridges the gap between the different food habits of both extremes

-There’s actually a bit of a tie for the title of the shortest national highway!
+There’s a bit of a tie for the title of the shortest national highway!
 Here are the two contenders:

 While these highways may not be record breakers in terms of distance, they are nonetheless significant for the areas they serve.
 They demonstrate how even a short stretch of road can play a big role in connecting communities and supporting economic activity.